 By extending credit, you give your customers the option to pay for goods and services that they purchase from you at a later date.
 Sellers can extend credit by billing clients via invoice.

-In this article, we’ll help you develop a credit policy and explain how you can use invoice factoring to support cash flow while you’re waiting for customers to pay you (this article is for businesses that sell to other businesses or to government clients).
+In this article, we’ll help you develop a credit policy and explain how you can use invoice factoring and AR financing to support cash flow while you’re waiting for customers to pay you (this article is for businesses that sell to other businesses or to government clients).

 Why Should I Extend Credit?